[ Index ] |

 _upgrade_422_find_genericons_files_in_folder( $directory ) X-Ref |

-Recursively find Genericons example files in a given folder. return: array param: string $directory Directory path.
-Expects trailingslashed. |
+Recursively find Genericons example files in a given folder. param: string $directory Directory path.
+Expects trailingslashed. return: array |

 _upgrade_440_force_deactivate_incompatible_plugins() X-Ref |